-Business owners face special challenges in structuring estate plans because of their unique need for control, asset protection, and confidentiality regarding their main asset, the family business.
+Business owners typically face special challenges in structuring estate plans because of their unique need for control, asset protection, and confidentiality regarding their main asset, the family business.
+Home-state tax mitigation is also a common goal for many business owners.
 Fortunately, Delaware provides some special advantages to business owners who establish personal trusts under its laws.
-While not all of these advantages are unique to the state of Delaware, utilizing them with a trust located in Delaware affords the business owner access to other benefits that this trust-friendly state has to offer.
+While not all of these advantages are unique to the state of Delaware, utilizing them with a trust located in Delaware may afford the business owner access to other benefits that this trust-friendly state has to offer.

-Directed trusts let business owners maintain control of their greatest asset: the business
+Directed trusts help business owners maintain control of their greatest asset: the business

 - Freedom to engage in estate planning or asset protection planning using illiquid assets, such as stock in the family business, real estate, or hedge fund/private equity investments, when a trustee may otherwise be reluctant to hold these types of assets